saitoha/libsixel/README.md

     author: Jon Sullivan
     url: http://public-domain-photos.com/animals/snake-4.htm

+These are in the [public domain](http://creativecommons.org/licenses/publicdomain/).

 #### vimperator3.png (mascot of vimperator)

-images/vimperator3.png is in public domain.
+images/vimperator3.png is in the public domain.

     author: @k_wizard
     url: http://quadrantem.com/~k_wizard/vimprtan/

+## Thanks

 ### ImageMagick

-We added some resampling filters in reference to the line-up of filters of MagickCore's resize.c.
+We are greatly inspired by the quality of ImageMagick and added some resampling filters to img2sixel in reference to the line-up of filters of MagickCore's resize.c.

     http://www.imagemagick.org/api/MagickCore/resize_8c_source.html